nikoladimitroff/Blog/posts/Image filtering (your own Instagram)/content.md

-Here I am, minding my own business when suddenly a wild though appears – ‘I wanna build my own image filtering app!'
-This turned to be more of a [JavaScript library][filter-me] than the full-blown app I imagined, but nevertheless I had a lot of fun building it so I'll share the experience.
+Here I am, minding my own business when suddenly a wild though appears – 'I wanna build my own image filtering app!'
+This turned to be more of a [JavaScript library](https://github.com/NikolaDimitroff/Filterme.js) than the full-blown app I imagined, but nevertheless I had a lot of fun building it so I'll share the experience.

 As always,